 |Qualitative analysis of inorganic compounds||Learn, how to identify cations and anions.|

-Study of Compounds, Reactions, Physical properties, Chemical properties of s,p,d block elements and their compounds are explained in out lessons series.
+Study of compounds, reactions, physical properties, chemical properties of s,p,d block elements and their compounds are explained in these lessons series.

 We study p block elements, compounds and their physical properties such as melting and boiling points, solubility in water and chemical properties such as reactions with acids and bases, water, air and more.

-Sulfuric acid is a compound which contains sulfur as an element.
+SUlfur forms a lot of inorganic compounds such as sulfur dioxide, sulfur trioxide, sulfuric acid, hydrogen sulfide and etc. Sulfuric acid is a common chemical which is widely used in industry and laboratory scale.
 Sulfur also forms gaseous compounds such as sulfur dioxide (SO2) and sulfur trioxide (SO3).

 There are many minerals that contain sulfur; among them are galena (PbS), zinc blende (ZnS), cinnabar (HgS), iron pyrites (FeS2 ), gypsum (CaSO4), and chalcopyrite(CuFeS2), CuS2.

-We will identify anions and cations in qualitative analyisis.
-When we study qualitative analysis, we should have a good knowledge in chemistry of s, p, d blocks.
+We will identify anions and cations in qualitative analysis.
+When we study qualitative analysis lessons, we should have a good knowledge in chemistry of s, p, d blocks.

-In these tutorials we study mostly 3d metals.
+In these tutorials we study mostly about 3d metals and their properties.